Top 10 Winning Amazon Advertising Strategies for 2024

 For example, if you’re selling over-the-ear headphones, you wouldn’t want to target and rank earbuds as a keyword.
 You may get some clicks and maybe even make a sale or two, but in the end, you’ll spend a lot of advertising dollars just to get in front of customers looking for something very different to what you are offering.

 The way to utilize negative keywords effectively is to create a strategy that focuses on targeting those keywords that convert and excluding those that don’t.
+You want to be sure to review negations when you add products to your catalog to prevent blocks, as well as using negatives to prevent competing against your own campaigns.

 You should target specific keywords and phrases with high conversion rates regardless of traffic volume and eliminate broad terms that are high-traffic and low-conversion.